philippinespire/pire_cssl_data_processing/scripts/README.md

 Clone dDocentHPC repo

 ```
-cd /home/cbird/pire_cssl_data_processing/leiognathus_leuciscus/mkBAM
+cd /home/YOURUSERNAME/pire_cssl_data_processing/SPECIESDIR/mkBAM
-#this has to be run from dir with fq.gz files to be mapped and the ref genome
+# this has to be run from dir with fq.gz files to be mapped and the ref genome
 # this script is preconfigured to run mapping, filtering of the maps, and genotyping in 1 shot
 sbatch ../../scripts/dDocentHPC.sbatch config.5.cssl